OSIPI/osipi.github.io/pages/pages-root-folder/aims.md

 [**Develop a comprehensive inventory of complete open source packages for perfusion imaging analysis**](/aims/software-inventory/)

+*This is aimed at end-users looking for a suitable tool to process their data.
+The inventory will list available open-source tools, providing information that will help users to select a suitable tool, such as scope of application, methodology, level of validation, licence policy, transparency, user-friendliness, and reviews by other users.*

    Task Force - ASL Inventory (TBD lead, TBD co-lead)<br/>
    Task Force - DCE/DSC Inventory (TBD lead, TBD co-lead)